GiLifshitz/Baby_sensor/README.md

 ## Features
 - Environmental Monitoring: Monitors temperature and humidity around the baby's bed every half an hour to ensure a comfortable environment.
 - Video Streaming: Streams live video from the baby's room using the ESP32 CAM, allowing real-time monitoring of the baby's activities.
-- Movement Detection: detects baby's movement using gyroscope providing additional monitoring capabilities.
+- Movement Detection: Detects the baby's movement using a gyroscope, providing live movement alerts and an hourly sum of movements for additional monitoring capabilities.
 - Data Visualization: Logs and visualizes environmental data using ThingSpeak, offering a dashboard for tracking and analyzing the baby's environment over time.

 ## Components